schmonz/sniproxy-user-lighttpd/README.md

 Using the shared config files, listening for HTTPS necessarily also means forcing HTTP to HTTPS.
 A site might want to opt out of that, instead listening on both and responding on either.

-Using the shared config files, HTTP requests are always redirected to HTTPS at the value of `sitecanonical`.
-(Examples: `http://dieschleier.de` redirects to `https://theschleiers.com` as do `http://dieschleier.com` and `http://השליירים.com`).
-A site might want to have additional names which, if requested, are preserved.
+Using the shared config files, HTTP requests are always redirected to HTTPS at the value of `sitecanonical` (unless specially handled in `hosted-ssl.conf`).
+A site might want to define its own additional names which, if requested, are preserved.